arjanarcheologie/mmy/README.md

 # mmy
 Move Messages or Yourself thunderbird plugin.
 This is a simple plugin for Thunderbird which enables you to move messages to a folder, choosing the particular folder from a filtered listbox which is opened with a keystroke.
 You can also use it to jump to the folder only, or move and jump and the same time.

-It is on the Thunderbird [listing](https://addons.thunderbird.net/en-US/thunderbird/addon/move-messages/).
+This plugin is on the Thunderbird [listing](https://addons.thunderbird.net/en-US/thunderbird/addon/move-messages/) also.

 I found it usefull having al lot (>200) mail and a lot of mailfolders to manage during a working day.
 Other plugins exists which can do similar, but have a lot more options, or are not free.
 I like to keep it simple and free.